60 Famous London Landmarks You Must See

 The Imperial War Museum London

 The Imperial War Museum has five branches.
 These include the previously mentioned HMS Belfast and the Churchill War Rooms.
-The third of these five branches in London is the Imperial War Museum of London.
+One of the five branches in London is the Imperial War Museum of London.

 Shakespeare's Globe Theatre

-William Shakespeare is one of England's most-loved playwrights, and this London landmark is a homage to the original playhouse for which Shakespeare wrote plays.
+William Shakespeare is one of England's most-loved playwrights, and this London landmark is a homage to the original playhouse where he wrote his plays.

 The Globe is a near-perfect reconstruction of the former Elizabethan Globe playhouse.
 Those who visit can explore the theatre and participate in guided tours.

 Of course, you can also watch a range of Shakespeare's plays here, including Romeo and Juliet and A Midsummer Night's Dream.
-If you're a lover of the arts, then catching a performance here while in London is an absolute must!
+If you love the arts, catching a performance here while in London is an absolute must!

 Hampton Court Palace

 Hampton Court Palace sits on the outskirts of central London and was most notably home to King Henry VIII.
-The palace has not been a royal residence for over 100 years, but it is a popular tourist attraction.
+The palace has not been a royal residence for almost 200 years, but it is a popular tourist attraction.
 Visitors can explore the regal building and learn more about the royalty that has lived within its walls.

-Nelson's Column is a famous landmark in London that is located in Trafalgar Square.
+Nelson's Column is a famous landmark in London located in Trafalgar Square.
 The column was opened in 1843 and commemorates Vice-Admiral Horatio Nelson.
 Nelson led his army to victory at the Battle of Trafalgar but lost his life in the process.
-Visitors to London today can't miss going past this iconic landmark to take some pictures!

 Another of the famous streets in London to check out is Carnaby Street.
-This bustling pedestrian shopping street has many stores, including independent fashion boutiques, home decor stores, and some chains.
+This bustling pedestrian shopping street has several stores, including independent fashion boutiques, home decor stores, and some chains.

 Another outdoor attraction in London that's worth mentioning is Holland Park.
 Located in Kensington, the park sits on what were the grounds of Cope Castle.
-Today, visitors can enjoy 22.5 hectares of gardens, sports facilities like football pitches and tennis courts, and scenic walking paths.
+Today, visitors can enjoy around 20 hectares of gardens, sports facilities like football pitches and tennis courts, and scenic walking paths.

 Kew Gardens, also known as the Royal Botanic Gardens, are stunning botanical gardens located next to the River Thames.
 It features gardens with plants and flowers from across the globe.

 You can see some of the gardens for free by following paths that run between the gardens and the river.
-To see the gardens in full, you must pay an admission fee, but it is well worth it!
+You must pay an admission fee to see the gardens in full, but it is well worth it!

 King's Cross Railway Station

 Opened in 1852, King's Cross Railway Station is one of the most well-known stations in London.
 It is also one of the busiest stations in the United Kingdom.
-If traveling through this station, you can also stop at a famous Harry Potter souvenir shop at "Platform 9 ¾."
+If travelling through this station, you can also stop at the famous Harry Potter souvenir shop at "Platform 9 ¾."

 As the name suggests, London's Millennium Bridge opened in 2000.
 The steel pedestrian bridge crosses the River Thames to link Bankside with central London.
 Interestingly, it was the first bridge to be constructed over the Thames in over 100 years.

-Located in Greenwich, the National Maritime Museum was founded in 1937 and remains a popular tourist attraction.
-Visitors can learn about maritime history as they explore and will see a range of artifacts, from paintings to items recovered from shipwrecks.
+Located in Greenwich, the National Maritime Museum was opened in 1937 and remains a popular tourist attraction.
+Visitors can learn about maritime history as they explore various artifacts, ranging from paintings to items recovered from shipwrecks.
 There are also some attractions for kids and the famous ship in a bottle sculpture.

-There are many art attractions in the city, and the National Portrait Gallery is another major landmark in London related to the arts.
-The gallery opened in 1856 and was one of the first galleries dedicated to portraits in the world.
-The museum today has a collection of around 250,000 pieces.
+The city has many art attractions, and the National Portrait Gallery is another major landmark in London related to the arts.
+The gallery was founded in 1856 and was one of the first galleries dedicated to portraits in the world.
+The museum today has a collection of around 220,000 pieces.

-Somerset House was constructed in 1796 and is designed in a Victorian and Neoclassical style.
+Somerset House was constructed in the late-18th century and is designed in a Victorian and Neoclassical style.
 The building has had a range of uses over the last hundreds of years, including being government and naval offices.
-In the present day, Somerset House hosts exhibits on a range of topics and has some other attractions, like an ice rink in the winter.
+In the present day, Somerset House hosts exhibits on various topics and has other attractions, like an ice rink in the winter.

-Southwark Cathedral sits next to London Bridge and was constructed in 1839 and opened in 1897.
+Southwark Cathedral sits next to London Bridge.
+It was constructed in 1839 and opened in 1897.
 The cathedral features gothic, gothic revival, and romanesque design elements.
 Visitors can admire the architecture of the iconic cathedral, and services are hosted frequently.

 Abbey Road Studios

 Westminster Cathedral was completed in 1903 and is the largest Catholic church in the United Kingdom.
-It is also the seat of the Archbishop of Westminster.
 The Byzantine-style church features a unique red-striped exterior and is equally impressive inside, with marble, mosaics, and other design elements.
 You can visit the cathedral if a service is not in progress, and guided tours can be booked.

 The River Thames

 The River Thames is probably the most well-known river in the United Kingdom.
-It stretches for 215 miles, making it the second longest river in the UK, after the River Severn.
+It stretches for 215 miles, making it the second-longest river in the UK.
 The river runs through much of London and also goes into Windsor, Oxford, Reading, and Henley-on-Thames.
-Many famous bridges also cross the river, including Tower Bridge and London Bridge.

 Another renowned art gallery in London is Tate Britain.
 The gallery is a sister gallery to the Tate Modern and was founded in 1897.
-Before being named Tate Britain in 2000, the gallery was called the National Gallery of British Art and then the Tate Gallery.
-The gallery welcomes around six million visitors annually and showcases a range of art mediums.
+Before being named Tate Britain in 2000, the gallery was called the National Gallery of British Art, and then the Tate Gallery.
+The gallery welcomes over a million visitors annually and showcases a range of art mediums.

-The current arena was completed in 2007.
+The arena was initially called the Millennium Dome, but the current structure was completed in 2007.
 Today, you can see many events at the O2 or just snap some pictures of the arena as you pass by.

 Wembley Stadium is an iconic football stadium in London with a capacity of 90,000 fans.
 The current stadium was constructed in 2007 on the site of the old Wembley Stadium, which opened in 1923.
 The arena hosts many football events, including England national team home matches and FA Cup finals.